Is demography destiny?

 Demographic change and intergenerational justice

 There are many indications that this demographic change will strain the public finances, lead to problems for the social security system and cause public debt to increase.
 The environment should, however, benefit from a shrinking population (although this is not necessarily the case if people live longer).
-The loss of biodiversity and the flooding and erosion problems caused by too few trees and too many paved surfaces might be eased by a shrinking population in any case, even if a population’s life-style and resource consumption has a much greater effect on the environment than its raw size.
+The loss of biodiversity, excessive floods and erosion problems caused by a lack of trees and too many paved surfaces might be eased by a shrinking population in any case, even if a population's life-style and resource consumption has a much greater effect on the environment than just its size.

 Demographic change is already well under way.
-In the short to medium-term strategies will certainly be needed to make the most of the positive aspects and to minimise the negative ones as much as possible.
+In the near future, strategies will certainly be needed to make the most of the positive aspects and to minimise the negative ones as much as possible.

-It will probably make sense to de-centralise public utilities and ameneties as much as possible, setting them up to serve a smaller number of people who may be spread over a wider area.
-Constructed wetlands could deal with sewage and waste water of relatively small settlements in a clean, green and pleasant way, municipal taxis could make more sense than big busses and emty gyms could serve as showrooms.
+It will probably make sense to de-centralise public utilities and amenities as much as possible, setting them up to serve a smaller number of people who may be spread over a wider area.
+Constructed wetlands could deal with sewage and waste water of relatively small settlements in a clean, green and pleasant way.
+Municipal taxis could make more sense than big busses and emty gyms could serve as showrooms.
 Shrinkage is not necessarily bad.

-If Germany is to be, say, around 70 million strong then the birth rate needs to rise as soon as possible and not just when the population has shrunk to this size.
-That would be about 30 years after midnight, so to speak.
+If Germany is to be around 70 million strong then the birth rate needs to rise as soon as possible and not just when the population has shrunk to this size.
+That would be about 30 years "too late", so to speak.

 Deaths have exceeded births in Germany since 1972.
-Only immigration has prevented the population shrinking in the meantime.
-Since it is hoped that immigration will help plug the gap in the coming decades it makes sense to develop policies which promote managed immigration and integration.
+Only immigration has prevented the population from shrinking in the meantime.
+The hope is that immigration will help plug the gap in the coming decades, so it makes sense to develop policies which promote managed immigration and integration.